Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 | Less Grass | +1 to +5 FPS |
 | TMO’s Performance Plus | +5 to +10 FPS |
 | Despawn Zombies | +1 to +5 FPS |

+### In game tips to prevent uneccessary FPS loss:
+- Don't plant too many trees or plants near to your base.
+Keep your tree farm far away from your base.
+- Don't use too many lights/torches/fires.
+Overlapping lights makes your game work harder than it needs to.
+- Maybe lower the number of zombies in the in-game settings if you are really struggling.

 ---